walshie4/Blamer/README.md

     `apt-get install python` and answer y to any prompts about installing new packages.

 ##How to use
+* First download the source of this project from one of the links on the project page to your iDevice, then extract the source to any directory

-* To use this script simply run `python blamer.py` on your jailbroken iDevice.
-A blame.txt file will be generated with the summary of symbolicate's blame of all found .plist files in your /var/mobile/Library/Logs/CrashReporter dir.
+* To use this script simply run `python blamer.py`.
+A blame.txt file will be generated with the summary of symbolicate's blame of all found .plist files in your `/var/mobile/Library/Logs/CrashReporter` dir.

 ##Note
 * Everytime you sync your iDevice all the crash logs will be deleted